Julie Wilson

 Cabin in the Woods

-Julie Wilson is an experienced artist who is based in North Down.
-Whilst her background is in textile design, for the last ten years she has worked mainly in soft pastels, although also uses oils, acrylics and monoprint in her work and keeps pen and ink sketchbooks.
+She is an experienced artist who is based in North Down.
+Whilst her background is in textile design, for the last ten years she has worked mainly in soft pastels and charcoal, although also uses oils, acrylics, linoprint, wood engraving and monoprint in her work and she keeps pen and ink and charcoal sketchbooks.

-She has been a committee member of the Pastel Society of Ireland for the last five years and regularly exhibits with the society.
+She has been a committee member of the Pastel Society of Ireland for the last five years and regularly exhibits with the society, and is also an associate member of Ulster Society of Women Artists.

 She describes her approach to art: